 During Hueber’s tenure, the Hogan Company released a series of powerful branding ads featuring Mr. Hogan. “(Those ads) perfectly illustrate the corporate culture and connection everyone who worked at the Hogan Company felt with the legend and his legendary company,” says Hueber.
 You can view those ads here.

-At the risk of sounding schmaltzy – there may be no way to write this without sounding schmaltzy – doing right by Mr. Hogan has been the common theme in every conversation I’ve had with anyone associated with the brand.
+At the risk of sounding schmaltzy – there may be no way to write this without sounding schmaltzy – doing right by Mr. Hogan has been the common theme in every conversation I’ve had with anyone associated with the brand, past and present.

 “The word that resonates with me is responsibility,” says White.
 “Without a doubt, in my 30-year career in the golf industry, my two times touching the Hogan brand are the most important and most satisfying to me.
 You’re protecting somebody’s legacy.
 You’re putting a product out there with a man’s name on it – a great man’s name on it.”